Quick Summary: Gut Health & Hair Health

 Conclusion

-The link between gut health and hair health is a dynamic area of study, shedding new light on hair loss and it is affected by the gut.
+The link between gut health and hair health is a dynamic area of study, shedding new light on hair loss and how it is affected by the gut.

 Remember, significant lifestyle changes or alterations in medication should always be discussed with a healthcare professional.
 Whether it’s your GP or a nutrition and lifestyle medicine specialist, seek personalised guidance to ensure any changes are in keeping with grounded evidence.